Manifolds tightly covered by two metric balls: Abstract

 \section{Abstract}

-In this paper we prove a covering type sphere theorem: If a compact Riemannian manifold with nonnegative sectional curvature can be covered by two open geodesic balls with suitable radius (depending on the diameter and injectivity radius), then it is homeomorphic to a sphere.
-This can be seen as a geometric analogue of the Brown theorem in topology.
+In this note we provide natural optimal geometric conditions for a Riemannian manifold suitably covered by two open metric balls to be homeomorphic to a sphere.
+This can be viewed as a geometric analogue of Brown's theorem in topology stating that a closed manifold covered by two topological balls is a sphere.